 He considers what I said for a while and finally mumbles; “Hmm… So are there, like, actual lemurs in Madagascar?”

 We leave the bar late at night.
 I go home and blast Phil Collin’s In The Air Tonight on speakers -I know it’s a bit late for music but I need it and I’ll be gone by tomorrow anyway- and sprawl out on my bed and my mind sensibly decides to bring up all the things that could go wrong; what if I lose my wallet and my passport and have to live off the land?
 What if I can’t make a single fucking friend and spend the next 6 months alone?
 What if I die?

-But the thing is that, deep down, I know that none of those scenarios is the main reason behind my near break-down.
+But the thing is that, deep down, I know that none of those scenarios is the main reason behind my near breakdown.
 They are all unlikely to happen and besides, I can deal with every single one of them anyway.
 Except, of course, for death, where I don’t really have to do anything; I just sort of sit back and let go, I guess?

-No, its not them.
+No, it’s not them.
 What am I really scared of?

 Three years have passed.
-After 8 months of travelling through South America, I’m in my host family’s living room in Brazil, sitting at my laptop and starring blankly at the little arrowhead hovering over the prices on the screen.
+After 8 months of travelling through South America, I’m in my host family’s living room in Brazil, sitting at my laptop and staring blankly at the little arrowhead hovering over the prices on the screen.
 The ticking clock on the screen says I have less than a minute to finalise my purchase and I feel my heart swelling and my head is telling me to just shut the laptop down and put off booking my flight back home for another day.
-I’m scared of putting an end to my travels, and going home.
+I’m scared of putting an end to my travels and going home.
 But how can one be scared of home?

 What am I really scared of?